FEATURE image: The Satyr at the Farmer’s (“Der Satyr beim Bauern”), Jacob Jordaens (Flemish, 1593-1678), c.1620.

 “The Spirit of the Lord is upon me, because he has anointed me to bring glad tidings to the poor.
 He has sent me to proclaim liberty to captives and recovery of sight to the blind, to let the oppressed go free, and to proclaim a year acceptable to the Lord.”
 Luke 4:18-19.

-Thomas Merton views Father Delp’s Advent meditations in Pauline terms, although Delp himself found St. Paul had a ‘tendency to over-emphasize.’ (p.
+Thomas Merton views Father Delp’s Advent meditations in Pauline terms, although Fr.
+Delp found St. Paul sometimes had a ‘tendency to over-emphasize.’ (p.
 55, ibid.).
-Humanity hopes in God’s close alliance so to win back or have restored a future that is not any longer in ruins and in which humanity – and even life itself – is absurdly helpless to fix.
+Humanity hopes in God’s close alliance so to win back or have restored a future that is not any longer in ruins and in which humanity and even created life itself is absurdly helpless to fix.

 Saint Thérèse of Lisieux (French, 1873-1897) traced and painted this image of the Holy Face of Jesus and tacked it to wool for hanging as a gift to her sister Céline who was at home at Les Buissonnets taking care of their widower father who was suffering from illness.
 The National Shrine of St. Thérèse in Darien, Illinois.
 It may be expected that a similar sort of facial expression was found on Father Delp.
 On February 2, 1945 Father Delp was imprisoned, tried and executed by the Nazis for “hop[ing] to build a new Germany on Christian principles.”